tnebooks/12th-biology/content.en/botany/plant-breeding/_index.md

 The earlier Greek and Roman naturalists like Theophrastus, Dioscorides, Pliny the elder and Galen laid down the scientific foundation in understanding origin and domestication of cultivated plants.

 ## Organic Agriculture
  Organic farming is an alternative agricultural system which originated early in the twentieth century in reaction to rapidly changing farming practices.
 It is a production system that sustains the health of the soils, ecosystems and people.
-It relies on ecological processes, biodiversity and cycles adapted to local conditions rather than the use of inputs with adverse effects. **9.5.1.
+It relies on ecological processes, biodiversity and cycles adapted to local conditions rather than the use of inputs with adverse effects.

+ **9.5.1.
 Biofertilizers** Biofertilizers are defined as preparations containing living cells or latent cells of efficient strains of microorganisms that help crop plants uptake of nutrients by their interactions in the rhizosphere when applied through seed or soil.
 Biofertilizers could be also called as microbial cultures, bioinoculants, bacterial inoculants or bacterial fertilizers.

 They are efficient in fixing nitrogen, solubilising phosphate and decomposing cellulose.
 They are designed to improve the soil fertility, plant growth, and also the number and biological activity of beneficial microorganisms in the soil.
 They are eco-friendly organic agro inputs and are more efficient and cost effective than chemical fertilizers.

-figure 9.1

 **Indian Plant Breeders** a. **Dr. M. S. Swaminathan** –